 where

 and

-Although expression \eqref{eq:sigma_t} seems to be implacable, in practice it can be implemented efficiently using the Discrete Fourier Transform and the poly-phase filtering identity used in \cite{corrFlt, chan2016plug}, where $\mathcal{H}^T \mathcal{H}$ is equivalent to convolution between $\w$ and its flipped version, followed by subsampling with stride $\gamma$ (see Appendix \ref{appndx:Sigma_mu_derivation} for more details.)
+Although expression \eqref{eq:sigma_t} seems to be implacable, in practice it can be implemented efficiently using the Discrete Fourier Transform and the poly-phase filtering identity used in \cite{corrFlt, chan2016plug}, where $\mathcal{H}^T \mathcal{H}$ is equivalent to a convolution between $\w$ and its flipped version, followed by subsampling with stride $\gamma$.
+More details are provided in Appendix \ref{appndx:Sigma_mu_derivation}.